 Dear Young Water Professionals and Friends,

-On behalf of Riga Technical University, I welcome 12th IWA Eastern European Young Water Professionals Conference in Riga, Latvia.
-We are pleased that RTU is privileged to host the young water scientists for the first time in our country, thus promoting knowledge about water and the environment in the region.
+on behalf of Riga Technical University, I welcome 12th IWA European Young Water Professionals Conference in Riga, Latvia.
+We are pleased that RTU is privileged to host the young water scientists for the first time in our coun-try, thus promoting knowledge about water and the environment in the region.
 We also are eager to show our country achievements in science and education as well as our rich culture and history.
+Due to COVID-19 con-straints you will not be able to visit our city this time, and conference will be organised online.
+Nevertheless,we will do in an innovative and interactive way, that would allow you to experience new ways of interaction with scientific community.

 In fact, Latvia has long roots in water management.
 The first water supply system in Riga was built as early as in the 17th century when the city was one of the leading trading centres in the Baltic Sea region.
 The long traditions in taking good care of our natural resources including water have probably been one of the reasons why “green living” is practiced by many Latvians nowadays.

-Our university has always valued cooperation because it allows science to create more impact.
-So, I am sure by bringing together young scientists at an early stage at this conference will provide new avenues for working together in future.
+Our university has always valued cooperation be-cause it allows science to create more impact.
+So, I am sure by bringing together young scientists at an early stage at this conference willprovide new avenues, although the virtual ones, for working together in future.